arnavb/rust-learning/README.md

 # Rust Learning

-This repository contains programs that I have made in the process of learning the Rust programming language.
-Many of the programs here are from the [Rust book](https://doc.rust-lang.org/book/2018-edition/) (2018 edition), while others are simply toy programs I wanted to make. :smiley:
+This repository contains various programs that I have made in order to learn the Rust programming language.
+Many of them are exercises from the [Rust book](https://doc.rust-lang.org/book/2018-edition/) (2018 edition), while others are simply toy programs I wanted to make. :smiley:

 ## Directory Structure